arvidssonv/RealmlistChanger/README.md

 ![image](https://github.com/arvidssonv/RealmlistChanger/blob/master/img/realmlistchanger.png)

-### Setup

 The program reads from the existing realmlist.wtf file in your 1.12 WoW folder, which should be setup like this:
 ```
 set realmlist login.nostalrius.org
 set realmlist login.kronos-wow.com